impy-project/chromo/README.md

     python3.9 -m venv venv
     source venv/bin/activate

-    # install impy and dependencies (prefer binary wheels for deps)
+    # install chromo and dependencies (prefer binary wheels for deps)
     pip install --prefer-binary -v -e .

-You can now use impy inside the docker instance.
+You can now use chromo inside the docker instance.
 If you run Linux, you can also make a wheel inside docker and install it in your host.

     # inside docker